managarm/bootstrap-managarm/README.md

     Hello from Docker!
     This message shows that your installation appears to be working correctly.
     ```
-1. The following step will create a directory (managarm) in your home directory which will
+1. The following step will create a directory ($MANAGARM_DIR) which will be used for storing the source
-    be used for storing the source and build directories in order to be able to access them
-    at a known location from within the container:
+    and build directories in order to be able to access them at a known location from within the container:
     ```bash
-    mkdir ~/managarm && cd ~/managarm
+    export MANAGARM_DIR="$HOME/managarm" # In this example we are using $HOME/managarm, but it can be any directory mkdir "$MANAGARM_DIR" && cd "$MANAGARM_DIR"
     git clone https://github.com/managarm/bootstrap-managarm.git src
-    cd src
-    docker build -t managarm_buildenv .
+    docker build -t managarm_buildenv src/docker
     ```
 1. Start a container:
     ```bash
-    docker run -v $(realpath ~/managarm):/home/managarm_buildenv/managarm -it managarm_buildenv
+    docker run -v $(realpath "$MANAGARM_DIR"):/home/managarm_buildenv/managarm -it managarm_buildenv
     ```

 You are now running a `bash` shell within a Docker container with all the build dependencies